samuraitruong/cloud-code-challenge/README.md

 # CI & Deploy

-This project is pre-configure with (https://travis-ci.org "Travis CI")
+This project is pre-configure with (https://travis-ci.org "Travis CI").
+When the build finish, Travis will deploy to azure website.
+Make sure you setup Azure Username, Password, and Sitename inside Travis Setting.
+Read more about Travis Azure deployment here - (https://docs.travis-ci.com/user/deployment/azure-web-apps/)

+This repository is deployed  at (http://cloudcodechallenge.azurewebsites.net)

+The sample API can be access from (http://cloudcodechallenge.azurewebsites.net/api/cars)